 Where the mouth of the river runs into the sea is a prime spot, fish are waiting for the food to wash into the sea.
 Flatties and bass are there year round, also Rays are present later in the year.
 Small eyed rays tend to make a appearance at the end of September and October.
 I often walk down the river at night and have seen some decent size silver fish and the odd Eel swimming around.

 Best to fish with a bit of a south westerly to get a bit of chop on the water if you are targeting the bass.
+There are some cheap mixed rigs available here

 In the distance you will see a rocky outcrop down Cymyran beach, I have snorkeled around here a few times in summer and have come across a lot of bass and caught plenty too.